keyunluo/keyunluo-back.github.io/source/_posts/2016-10-13-advanced-algorithm-assignment1.md

 - Prove that $H$ has **property B**.

 - Describe how to use Moser-Tardos random solver to find a proper 2-coloring of $H$.
-Give an upper bound on the expected running time.
+Give an <u> upper bound </u> on the expected running time.